• Skip to primary navigation

 • Almond butter - Use creamy, regular almond butter and not the natural kind.
 I prefer Barney's brand almond butter because it requires no stirring.
 Peanut butter makes a great replacement.

-• Nuts and Seeds - I used a mix of slivered almonds, sweetened shredded coconut, pumpkin seeds, dried cranberries and dark chocolate chips.
+• Nuts and Seeds - I used a mix of sliced almonds, sweetened shredded coconut, pumpkin seeds, dried cranberries and dark chocolate chips.

-• Maple Syrup - Adds natural sweetness and also necessary moisture for binding the oat biscuits.
+• Maple Syrup - Adds natural sweetness and moisture helping bind the oat biscuits.

 • Cinnamon - Adds some cozy flavor.
 Feel free to use vanilla.

-• Baking Soda - It helps with the browning and crispy texture for the breakfast cookie.
+• Baking Soda - It helps with browning and a crispy texture for the breakfast cookie.

 breakfast cookies placed on a wire rack.